Scrooge McDuck: First appearance

-Scrooge McDuck, maternal uncle of previously established character Donald Duck, made his first named appearance in the story Christmas on Bear Mountain; it was published in Dell's Four Color Comics #178 on October 22, 1947, and written and drawn by artist Carl Barks.
+Scrooge McDuck made his first named appearance in the story "Christmas on Bear Mountain"; it was published in Dell's Four Color Comics #178 on October 22, 1947, and written and drawn by artist Carl Barks.
 His appearance may have been based on a similar-looking Scottish "thrifty saver" Donald Duck character from the 1943 propaganda short The Spirit of '43.

-In Christmas on Bear Mountain, Scrooge was a bearded, bespectacled, reasonably wealthy old duck, visibly leaning on his cane and living in isolation in a "huge mansion".
+In "Christmas on Bear Mountain", Scrooge was a bearded, bespectacled, reasonably wealthy old duck, visibly leaning on his cane and living in isolation in a "huge mansion".
 Scrooge's misanthropic thoughts in this first story are quite pronounced: "Here I sit in this big lonely dump, waiting for Christmas to pass!
 Bah!
 That silly season when everybody loves everybody else!
 A curse on it!
 Me—I'm different!
 Everybody hates me, and I hate everybody!"

 Barks later reflected on the portrayal, saying "Scrooge in 'Christmas on Bear Mountain' was only my first idea of a rich, old uncle.
 I had made him too old and too weak.
 I discovered later on that I had to make him more active.
 I could not make an old guy like that do the things I wanted him to do."

 Recurring character

 Barks would later claim that he originally only intended to use Scrooge as a one-shot character, but then decided Scrooge (and his fortune) could prove useful for motivating further stories.
 Barks continued to experiment with Scrooge's appearance and personality over the next four years.

-Scrooge's second appearance in The Old Castle's Secret (first published in June 1948) had him recruiting his nephews to search for a family treasure hidden in Dismal Downs, the McDuck's ancestral family castle built in the middle of Rannoch Moor in Scotland.
-Foxy Relations (first published in November 1948) was the first story where Scrooge is called by his title and catchphrase "The Richest Duck in the World".
+Scrooge's second appearance in "The Old Castle's Secret" (first published in June 1948) had him recruiting his nephews to search for a family treasure hidden in Dismal Downs, the McDuck's ancestral family castle built in the middle of Rannoch Moor in Scotland.
+"Foxy Relations" (first published in November 1948) was the first story where Scrooge is called by his title and catchphrase "The Richest Duck in the World".